Gaspé Peninsula: Inland

 The interior portions of the peninsula are dominated by the Chic-Choc Mountains, part of the Notre Dame Mountains, an extension of the Appalachian Mountains.

 The town of Murdochville, at about 660 m above sea level, has had a varied history, and is now home to several wind turbines.
 It is reached by Route 198, which extends inland from the northern shore of the peninsula, soon climbing into the mountains and entering vast forests, crossing several small rivers before reaching the town.
 From Murdochville, Route 198 follows the York River to the city of Gaspé on the peninsula's eastern tip.

 Economy

-The economy of the peninsula has historically been focused on fishing, agriculture and forestry.
-However, primary resource based industries are suffering due to overfishing, overexploitation and fewer numbers of farmers in business, forcing the region to move towards tourism and the services industry.
+The peninsula's economy has historically been focused on fishing, agriculture and forestry.
+But primary resource-based industries are suffering due to overfishing, overexploitation, and fewer numbers of farmers in business, forcing the region to move towards tourism and the services industry.

 Tourism

 The peninsula is one of Quebec's most popular tourism regions.
-The Gaspé National Park (Parc national de la Gaspésie) is located in the Chic-Chocs, and Forillon National Park is at the peninsula's northeastern tip.
+The Gaspé National Park (Parc national de la Gaspésie) is in the Chic-Chocs, and Forillon National Park is at the peninsula's northeastern tip.
 A section of the International Appalachian Trail travels through the peninsula's mountains.
-Bonaventure National Park is located here.
-As of September 2018 the area also hosts Canada's third UNESCO Global Geopark - Géoparc de Percé.
+Bonaventure National Park is here.
+As of September 2018 the area also hosts Canada's third UNESCO Global Geopark.